 Think back to your childhood with me for just a moment.
 (OK, we're thinking back to my childhood, but I hope you can relate.)
 It's Oct.
 31. You have on your favorite Halloween-themed t-shirt, complete with a big orange, black, and purple sparkly bow atop your side ponytail.
 Your teacher lets you color on worksheets with pumpkins and black cats and you count Tootsie Rolls during math time.
 At the end of the day, you celebrate with a small class party and chit chat with your classmates about what costume you'll wear that night.
 You wait anxiously for the bell to ring because you know trick-or-treating time is almost here.

 Halloween on a weekday creates a magical school day that I don't want my children to miss out on.
 The excitement, the anticipation, the sheer fun and joy that comes from going to school on Halloween is one of the most memorable parts of my childhood.
 It would be a crying shame to take that away from kids today.
-Childhood is short and getting shorter every day.
+Childhood is short and gets shorter every day.
 Giving kids this one, fun day shouldn't be that big of a deal.

 Just like me, you probably have an opinion as to why Halloween should or shouldn't be permanently moved to a Saturday.
 But in the grand scheme of things, we're all just doing the best we can as parents.
 For me, leaving Halloween alone and letting kids trick-or-treat on Oct.
-31 is a matter of tradition and preserving the magic of the holiday.
+31 is a matter of tradition that preserves the magic of the holiday.
 You may not see it that way and that's OK, but ultimately Halloween is still on Oct.
-31. The important thing to remember here is that you only get so many Halloween nights with your kids — embrace the craziness and enjoy it while it lasts.
+31. The important thing to remember here is that you only get so many Halloween nights with your kids — embrace the chaos and enjoy it while it lasts.